 Although these species are collectively referred to as “non target species” or “by-catch”, they are retained and processed by trawl operators and many of the lower value species, for example panga, snoek and angelfish, are valued as a source of good quality animal protein by lower income groups, particularly in the Western Cape.

-In spite of their importance, the management of these species has traditionally taken a backseat to the Cape hakes (Merluccius paradoxus and M. capensis) that are the target of the deep-sea trawl fishery.
-The FCP seeks to improve knowledge about these non-target species and improve their management.
+In spite of their importance, the management of these species has traditionally taken a back seat to the management of the Cape hakes that are the target of the deep-sea trawl fishery.
+The FCP has improved knowledge about non-target species and enhanced the systems used for their management.